 Latest Permanent Exhibition

 The current exhibition is "Men and Tools".
 Aspects of Labor in Pre-Industrial Society".

 The Jewish Museum of Greece

-Housed in a beautiful 19th c. building in the historic district of Plaka, yet close to Syntagma and the Metro, the Jewish Museum traces the long history of the Romaniote and Sephardic Jewish communities in Greece, starting from the 3rd c.
+Housed in an interesting 19th c. building in the historic district of Plaka, accessible via Syntagma and the Metro, the Jewish Museum traces the long history of the Romaniote and Sephardic Jewish communities in Greece, starting from the 3rd c.
 BC through WWII and the present day.